 Across these journals, he has worked in many different roles, carrying out virtually every editorial task at one time or another.

-However, his main expertise is in editing and revision of technical texts, abstracting and reporting on events such as technical conferences and exhibitions (with accompanying photographs; some of his photos can be found on his flickr page).
+However, his main expertise is in editing and revision of technical texts, abstracting and reporting on events such as technical conferences and exhibitions; (with accompanying photographs; some photos can be found on his flickr page).

 A few examples of his written features are on the Features web page.